zmodder/doom3-bfg-zgameplay/README.md

   range.
 - Rebalanced super shotgun so that while it has more spread, it produces 25% more projectiles than two shotgun shots.
-- Realistic weapon reloading
+- Realistic weapon reloading.
+The reloading mechanism of the modern FPS is not also unrealistic as it merges the remaining ammo in real time, but also repetitive and triggers obsession.
+I find it more fun to play without preemptive reloading.
   - Allow reloading only when clip is empty (except shotgun)
   - Shotgun reloads one shell at a time (instead of two)
-- Realistic ammo pickups
+- Realistic and more balanced ammo pickups.
+Doom3 BFG increased the ammo supplied by almost all pickups, resulting in a serious oversupply and threw off gameplay balance.
+The mod reverted such change to be more consistent with the original Doom3.
   - Pickup sizes are consistent with weapon clip sizes and pickup models.
     Also adjusted some weapons' clip sizes to avoid over-supply of ammo:
     - Reduce machinegun clip size from 60 to 30 because there are just